UPPMAX/NAISS_Slurm/exercises/README.md

 # Exercises

-Each of the centres have a subdirectory.
-If you are using a different centre than the ones listed, look in the subfolder "other".
+Each of the installations has a subdirectory.
+If you are using a different system than the ones listed, look in the subfolder "other" for a starting point.